 After disabling DNS, the 'DNS Servers' line on the 'System dashboard' page will no longer display the addresses automatically received from the ISP.

 If the router settings use DoT/DoH servers, they are not displayed on the 'System dashboard' page in the 'DNS Servers' line.
-When the ISP's DNS is disabled, the addresses of the DoT/DoH service will be used.
+When the ISP's DNS is disabled, the DoT/DoH service addresses will be used.

 You can find more information in the 'Using public DNS servers' article.